John Pemberton manuscript

 Standard Federal Copyright Laws Apply (U.S. Title 17).

 John Pemberton (1727-1795) was born in Philadelphia, Pennsylvania, on February 27, 1727, the youngest son of Israel Pemberton Sr. and Rachel Read.
 Pemberton went to England for his health in 1751, and accompanied John Churchman on the voyage and on the preacher's travels in England.
 Pemberton first spoke as a minister in Penzance, Cornwall.
-He was involved in Native American issues and was present at the Treaty with the Indians at Easton, Pennsylvania, in 1757.
+He was involved in Native American issues and was present at the Treaty of Easton in 1757, along with British colonial authorities and chiefs of the Haudenosaunee (Iroquois Confederacy), Lenape, and Shawnee nations.

 Pemberton married Hannah Zane in Philadelphia in Eighth Month, 1766.
 During the American Revolutionary War, in 1777, Pemberton was taken prisoner as a non-combatant in Winchester, Virginia.
 Pemberton went again on religious visit to Europe in 1794, where he became ill and died.
 He was buried in Pyrmont, Germany, First Month, 31, 1795.